-The securities for resale under this prospectus were issued to the Selling Holders (as applicable to each) in accordance with the terms of, and transactions contemplated by, the Agreement and Plan of Merger, dated as of August 3, 2022 (the "Merger Agreement" and the transactions contemplated therein, the "Business Combination"), by and among Jack Creek Investment Corp., a Cayman Islands exempted company ("JCIC"), Wildfire New PubCo, Inc., a Delaware corporation and direct, wholly-owned subsidiary of JCIC ("Bridger"), Wildfire Merger Sub I, Inc., a Delaware corporation and direct, wholly-owned subsidiary of Bridger, Wildfire Merger Sub III, LLC, a Delaware limited liability company and direct, wholly-owned subsidiary of Bridger, Wildfire GP Sub IV, LLC, a Delaware limited liability company and direct, wholly-owned subsidiary of Bridger Merospace Group Holdings, LLC, a Delaware limited liability company ("Legacy Bridger").
+The securities for resale under this prospectus were issued to the Selling Holders (as applicable to each) in accordance with the terms of, and transactions contemplated by, the Agreement and Plan of Merger, dated as of August 3, 2022 (the "Merger Agreement" and the transactions contemplated therein, the "Business Combination"), by and among Jack Creek Investment Corp., a Cayman Islands exempted company ("JCIC"), Wildfire New PubCo, Inc., a Delaware corporation and direct, wholly-owned subsidiary of JCIC ("Bridger"), Wildfire Merger Sub I, Inc., a Delaware corporation and direct, wholly-owned subsidiary of Bridger, Wildfire Merger Sub III, LLC, a Delaware limited liability company and direct, wholly-owned subsidiary of Bridger, Wildfire GP Sub IV, LLC, a Delaware limited liability company and direct, wholly-owned subsidiary of Bridger, BTOF (Grannus Feeder)-NQ L.P., a Delaware limited partnership, and Bridger Aerospace Group Holdings, LLC, a Delaware limited liability company ("Legacy Bridger").
 The Business Combination was consummated on January 24, 2023 (the "Closing Date"), and Bridger became a publicly traded company, with JCIC and Legacy Bridger becoming wholly-owned subsidiaries of Bridger.
 On the Closing Date, Bridger changed its name to Bridger Aerospace Group Holdings, Inc.